anishrana2001/Openshift/DO288/V.4.18/05:03-Templates.md

 FRONTEND_HOST
 ```

 The exact names depend on the template.
 Do not guess if the template already defines them.
-Guessing parameter names in OpenShift templates is basically gambling with extra indentation.

 ---

 # Step 4: Edit the Build Template